vitelabs/go-vite/docs/DOCS_README.md

 ### How It Works

 We use github action for docs deploy.
 Every time you push code to github, if some changes is happen on `docs/**`.
-It will auto deploy to https://docs.vite.org/go-vite/
+It will automatically deploy to https://docs.vite.org/go-vite/

 ## README